neeveresearch/nvx-apps/README.md

 ### Stream Processing Ad Bidding Exchange (nvx-app-adbidding-engine)
 This application is based on ad bidding solution donated by Kode41 which showcases the ease of developing a low latency ad exchange using the X Platform.

-### IOT Geofencing App (nvx-app-geofencer)
-This application implements a geofencing flow on the X Platform demonstrating the platforms utility in handling IOT flows.

 ### Microservices Bookstore App (nvx-app-bookstore)
 This application uses Eagle to implement a classic "Bookstore App" e-commerce usecase using a microservices architecture.